kubernetes/website/README.md

 Once your pull request is created, a Kubernetes reviewer will take responsibility for providing clear, actionable feedback.
 As the owner of the pull request, **it is your responsibility to modify your pull request to address the feedback that has been provided to you by the Kubernetes reviewer.**

-Also, note that you may end up having more than one Kubernetes reviewer provide you feedback or you may end up getting feedback from a Kubernetes reviewer that is different than the one initially assigned to provide you feedback.
+Note that more than one Kubernetes reviewer can provide you feedback.
+It is possible that you may end up getting feedback from a Kubernetes reviewer who is different from the one initially assigned to provide you feedback.

-Furthermore, in some cases, one of your reviewers might ask for a technical review from a Kubernetes tech reviewer when needed.
+Furthermore, in some cases, one of your reviewers might ask for a technical review from a Kubernetes tech reviewer if needed.
 Reviewers will do their best to provide feedback in a timely fashion but response time can vary based on circumstances.

-For more information about contributing to the Kubernetes documentation, see:
+For more information about contributing to the Kubernetes documentation, refer:

 - [Contribute to Kubernetes docs](https://kubernetes.io/docs/contribute/)
 - [Page Content Types](https://kubernetes.io/docs/contribute/style/page-content-types/)